BajanMarian/sim2car/README.md

 ## *Communication*
-There are two types of communication:
+There are three types of communication:

     car - server
+    car - car
     car - traffic light master

 They used messages to communicate via NetworkInterface class.